magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-1.md

 <!--- ENGCOM-7616-->

-*  Importing product  using a CSV file  now generated error_report.csv file as expected.
+*  Importing a product by using a CSV file now generates an `error_report.csv` file as expected.
 Previously, Magento generated the file but removed it after the import completed. _Fix submitted by Vadim Malesh in pull request [28460](https://github.com/magento/magento2/pull/28460)_.
 [GitHub-28420](https://github.com/magento/magento2/issues/28420)

 <!--- ENGCOM-7673-->